bendqh1/drupal/debugging/book.md

                                                      /home/USERNAME/WEB_APPLICATION_ROOT/example.com/web/themes/contrib/basic/templates/layout/html.html.twig).
 ```

-The theme I made the Context reaction about is named Basic, so this is probably related.
+The theme I made the Context condition-reaction about is named Basic, so this is probably related.

 ### `watchdog` SQL table